 Catching a Toronto Blue Jays game is always a fun summer experience in the city, but there’s another (free) way to get your baseball fix.
 Make your way to Christie Pits Park, find a spot on the hill above the ball diamond, throw down a blanket and watch the Maple Leafs play ball.
 If you’re feeling ambitious, pack a picnic or some snacks to enjoy while you watch.

 Feast at a Summer Market

 More and more opportunities to eat delicious food outdoors have arisen in Toronto.
-Union Summer is one such example and happens outside Union Station through to September 5.
+Union Summer is one such example and happens outside Union Station through early August.
 Here you’ll find a roster of 20 food vendors plus a rotating group of mobile carts offering up everything from gourmet hot dogs and Japanese street food, to pizza and burgers.
-Another option for eating your way through summer at an outdoor market comes courtesy of Front Street Foods, on until August 5, or the Waterfront Artisan Market at HTO Park where you’ll find plenty of food vendors to choose from.
+Another option for eating your way through summer at an outdoor market comes courtesy of Adelaide Eats, in June and July, or the Waterfront Artisan Market at HTO Park where you’ll find plenty of food vendors to choose from.

 Shop a Farmers’ Market

 Nothing says summer like taking home a haul of fresh, local and seasonal fruits and vegetables, something you can easily do at one of Toronto’s many farmers’ markets.
 Bring your reusable bag and stock up on the some of the freshest goods you can find, along with handmade and artisanal products like preserves, baked goods, honey, and cheese.

 Walk Through Kensington Market on a Pedestrian Sunday

 Exploring Kensington Market is one of those activities in Toronto that never gets old, but never is it more exciting than on a Pedestrian Sunday.
 The vibrant neighborhood gets closed off to cars on the last Sunday of every month through to the end of October wherein musicians, performers and food and craft vendors take over the streets.